HETI History

 By 2003 the electronic network was extended and since the number of member nations had risen to 41, work on a new constitution was started.
 Doug Denby became the chairman of the committee.

-had the title: The Complex Influences of Therapeutic Riding.
+Congress title: The Complex Influences of Therapeutic Riding

 The work has been planned in 9 sections.
 The history of therapeutic riding was presented for the first time in the fifth section.